The Injured Workers' Advocate

 entitled to medical benefits, or only requires clinical and/or laboratory tests, the injured

-worker has no ability to pay for attorney representation and is at the mercy of the carrier.
+worker has no ability to pay for attorney representation and is at the mercy of the carrier

-Center for Injured Workers, Inc. A Non-Profit Corporation
+Center for Injured Workers, Inc.

 Advocacy/Consulting Services